PNCA announces winners of short film contest

 Dr Fouzia Saeed highlighted the importance of creativity at both individual and collective levels and congratulated the award holders for showing some exceptional work.

-She also gave a brief insight about Pakistan National Council of the Arts recent one-year film course and motivated the emerging film makers to adopt it in order to improve their craft.
+She also gave a brief insight about PNCA recent one-year film course and motivated the emerging film makers to adopt it in order to improve their craft.

 The online speech contest and painting competition among children is part of the PNCA's Independence Day programmes to be held on August 17.